htcondor/htcondor/docs/admin-manual/security.rst

     SEC_CONFIG_INTEGRITY = REQUIRED

-signifies that any communication that changes a daemon’s configuration must have its integrity assured.
-If a daemon’s configuration contains
+signifies that any communication that changes a daemon's configuration must have its integrity assured.
+If a daemon's configuration contains

 ::

     SEC_DEFAULT_INTEGRITY = REQUIRED

-and does not contain any other security configuration for INTEGRITY, then this default defines the daemon’s needs for integrity checks over all access levels.
+and does not contain any other security configuration for INTEGRITY, then this default defines the daemon's needs for integrity checks over all access levels.
 Where a specific macro is present, its value takes precedence over any default given.